AMANKUMAR22MCA/GroceryOrderAPI/README.md

 # 🛒 Grocery Ordering System API

 ## 🚀 Project Overview
 This project is a **Grocery Ordering System** built with **FastAPI** and **SQLAlchemy**.
-It allows customers to browse and place grocery orders with full CRUD support for products, orders, and order items.
+It allows customers to browse and place grocery orders with full support for products, orders, and order items.

 The backend is designed using clean code principles, modular architecture, and efficient MySQL database handling.